 - If you used a stitch pattern on the blanket, you should probably block it to make them stand out more.
 This is a simple process of wetting the blanket, laying it flat on a flat surface, and allowing it to dry.
 This will create an excellent stitch definition.

 - Congratulations!
 You’ve created your first blanket!
+Now you have something lovely to display in your home.

 How Do You Knit A Blanket With Size 11 Needles?